watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL - Cloud Native Applications - Developer edition.md

 <!-- TODO replace with cloudshell reference -->

-10. From WSL, assign the v1 tag to each image with the following commands.
+10. From Azure Cloud Shell, assign the v1 tag to each image with the following commands.
 Then list the Docker images to note that there are now two entries for each image; showing the latest tag and the v1 tag.
 Also note that the image ID is the same for the two entries, as there is only one copy of the image.

     ```bash
     docker tag [LOGINSERVER]/content-web:latest [LOGINSERVER]/content-web:v1